If you received a message saying that

 If Windows was activated before your PC was repaired or rebuilt, then re-entering the product key that came with your PC or original copy of Windows might solve the problem.
 You can also try reinstalling your original version of Windows.

 If you have one copy of Windows and installed it on more than one PC, activation might not work because the product key has already been used on another PC, or it's being used on more PCs than the Microsoft Software License Terms allow.
-Normally, the rule to follow for most copies of Windows is that one copy can be installed only on one PC.

-If your product key is being used on more PCs than the Microsoft Software License Terms allow, you'll need to buy a product key or copy of Windows for each of your PCs in order to activate them.
+If your product key is being used on more PCs than the Microsoft Software License Terms allow, you'll need to buy a new product key or copy of Windows for each of your PCs in order to activate them.

 If you have a counterfeit copy of Windows that wasn't published and licensed by Microsoft, activation won't work because Microsoft won't be able to create a match between your PC's hardware profile and your 25-character product key.

 The How to Tell webpage on the Microsoft website can help you figure out if your copy of Windows is counterfeit.
-If it is, you'll probably need to buy a new copy of Windows.
+If it is, you'll need to buy a new copy of Windows.

 If you bought a used PC with Windows already installed on it, it's possible that the product key is being used on more PCs than the Microsoft Software License Terms allow.